Extensible positive loops and vanishing of symplectic cohomology: Symplectic cohomology and positive loops of contactomorphisms

 \subsection{Fibration sequence of symplectomorphism groups}

 The goal in this section is to explain why the ideal restriction homomorphism $\mathrm{Ham}(W)\to \mathrm{Cont}(Y)$ is a Serre fibration.
-For further details, we refer the reader to \cite[\S2.3]{ulja_drobnjak} and \cite[pp.\,43]{merry_ulja}, both of which refer to an unpublished manuscript of Biran and Giroux.
-See also \cite{cool_gadget}.
+For further details, we refer the reader to \cite[\S2.3]{ulja_drobnjak} and \cite[pp.\,43]{merry_ulja}, both of which refer to an unpublished manuscript of Biran and Giroux; see also \cite{cool_gadget}.
+The paper \cite[\S3]{casals-keating-smith} constructs the connecting homomorphism as a symplectic \emph{Gromoll map} and uses this to study symplectic mapping class groups; see also \cite[\S{A}]{casals-keating-smith} for appendix by S.~Courte which describes the Serre fibration.

 In \S\ref{sec:topol-group-cont} we define the topologies on $\mathrm{Ham}(W)$ and $\mathrm{Cont}(Y)$ and in \S\ref{sec:proof-serre-fibr-prop} we sketch the proof of the Serre fibration property.